pcsmomo/docker-kubernetes/README.md

 2. Launch Instance
 3. Select Amazon Linux 2 AMI
 4. Choose all default options.
-5. Create new key pairs -> save it as "example-1.cer" on my local machine
+5. Create new key pairs file -> save it as "example-1.cer" on my local machine
 6. Launch

 On Instance